Statistical properties of zeta functions' zeros: Zeta functions of dynamical systems

 \subsection{Zetas for flows}

-If $f$ is a flow on $M,$ that is, a map $M\times \mathbb{R}^{+}\rightarrow M, $ then we can define the zeta function of this flow as
+If $f$ is a flow on $M,$ that is, a map $M\times\mathbb {R}^{+}\rightarrow M, $ then we can define the zeta function of this flow as

-where $\omega $ denotes a periodic orbit of $f,$ and $l\left( \omega \right) $ is its length.
-It is a more general case than the case of maps since there is a construction (\textquotedblleft suspension\textquotedblright ) that allows us to realize maps as flows but not vice versa.
+where $\omega$ denotes a periodic orbit of $f,$ and $l( \omega )$ is its length.
+It is a more general case than the case of maps since there is a construction (``suspension'') that allows us to realize maps as flows (see Example 5 on p.
+70 in \cite {pollicott_yuri98} or Section 4.3 in \cite{pollicott10b}) but not vice versa.
 Unsurprisingly, it turns out that zeta functions for flows are more difficult to investigate than zeta functions for maps.

-If we imagine that prime numbers correspond to periodic orbits of a flow and that the length of the orbit $p$ is given by $\log p,$ then the zeta function of the flow will coincide with Riemann's zeta function.
+If we imagine that prime numbers correspond to periodic orbits of a flow and that the length of the orbit indexed by $p$ is given by $\log p,$ then the zeta function of the flow will coincide with Riemann's zeta function.

 One particularly important example of a flow is the geodesic flow on a smooth manifold $M.$ In the case when $M$ has a constant negative curvature, the corresponding dynamical zeta function is closely related to the Selberg zeta function.
 Namely,